henrahmagix/henrahmagix.github.io/_posts/2020-04-13-lol-web-components.md

     title: imports work in components now!
 ---

-This website is a playground for me, so I decided to rewrite my [Blog Admin code][] to [use Web Components][Blog Admin web components].
+This website is a playground for me, so I decided to rewrite [my Blog Admin code][Blog Admin code] to [use Web Components][Blog Admin web components].
 It worked, and I liked it! 🎉 But then I didn't: writing HTML in JavaScript strings isn't great.
 Why can't we have both HTML and JavaScript defined in the same file _and_ encapsulated separate from the rendered page?

 ### That sounds like the HTML Imports spec